mprestin77/oci-node-maintenance-handler/README.md

 *   **OCI CLI:** [Install and configure the OCI CLI](https://docs.oracle.com) with a valid configuration file for cluster access and local testing.
 *   **OKE Cluster Access:** Ensure you have [configured cluster access](https://docs.oracle.com) via your `kubeconfig` file.

 *Note: You can deploy the GitHub repository from your local machine, an OCI VM, or OCI Cloud Shell.
 If you are using a Cloud Shell all prerequesites including docker, kubectl, OCI CLI are already installed and configured there.
-OCI CLI You still need to [configured cluster access](https://docs.oracle.com).*
+You still need to [configured cluster access](https://docs.oracle.com).*

 #### Copy Files from Github
 Install [git](https://github.com/git-guides/install-git) and clone the repository to your local machine or OCI staging VM: